MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 ### EffectiveUserName

 Use when an end user identity must be impersonated on the server.
-Specify the account in a domain\user format.
+For SSAS, specify in a domain\user format.
+For Azure AS, specify in UPN format.
 To use this property, the caller must have administrative permissions in Analysis Services.
 For more information about using this property in an Excel workbook from SharePoint, see [Use Analysis Services EffectiveUserName in SharePoint Server 2013](https://go.microsoft.com/fwlink/?LinkId=311905).

-EffectiveUserName is used in a [!INCLUDE[ssGemini](../../includes/ssgemini-md.md)] for SharePoint installation to capture usage information.
-The user identity is provided to the server so that events or errors that include user identity can be recorded in the log files.
-In the case of [!INCLUDE[ssGemini](../../includes/ssgemini-md.md)], it is not used for authorization purposes.
+::: moniker-end

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"